Got to leave Ipoh soon? Don’t know what to buy in Ipoh? Stop by any of these places first and pick up the best Ipoh biscuits and souvenirs!

 Conclusion

-At Ipoh, you can buy an assortment of crispy pastries with delicious fillings, salted chicken, pomelo and handicrafts if you know where to look for them!
+You can buy an assortment of crispy pastries with delicious fillings.
+As well as salted chicken, pomelo, and handicrafts to take back home too!
+Some are flight friendly.

-Ipoh biscuits snacks are always welcome souvenirs from Malaysia.
+We think traditional biscuits and snacks are always welcome souvenirs from Malaysia.

 Other posts you might want to read: